Royal Commission into Drug Trafficking

-The Royal Commission into Drug Trafficking (1977–1979) or Woodward Royal Commission was a royal commission initiated by the New South Wales Government to investigate drug trafficking in New South Wales, Australia, especially links between the Mafia and New South Wales Police and the disappearance of anti-marijuana campaigner Donald Mackay.
+The Royal Commission into Drug Trafficking (1977–1979) or Woodward Royal Commission was a royal commission initiated by the New South Wales Government to investigate drug trafficking in New South Wales (NSW), Australia, especially links between the Mafia and New South Wales Police and the disappearance of anti-marijuana campaigner Donald Mackay.

 The commission was a penetrating investigation of organised crime, revealing for the first time the power and influence of the Calabrian mafia in Australia.
-According to a book published in 2009 co-authored by former NSW Police Assistant Commissioner, Clive Small:
+According to a book published in 2009 co-authored by former NSW police assistant commissioner, Clive Small:

-"Woodward's report was the first to publicly identify members of the Calabrian mafia in Australia and the first to expose the scale of its drug-dealing.
-Woodward gave every justification for the government to crack down on the Calabrians but it didn’t happen.
-And it still hasn’t happened.
-Only the drugs have changed."

-Background and Terms of Reference
+Background and terms of reference

-Discoveries or marijuana plantations in several places in New South Wales, allegations that a criminal organisation existed based in the production and distribution of drugs and the sudden unexplained accumulation of wealth, especially in the town of Griffith lead to lobbying for a Royal Commission into the drug trafficking business.
+Discoveries of marijuana plantations in several places in New South Wales, allegations that a criminal organisation existed based in the production and distribution of drugs and the sudden unexplained accumulation of wealth, especially in the town of Griffith lead to lobbying for a Royal Commission into the drug trafficking business.
 The pressure culminated after 15 July 1977 when the disappearance of Donald Bruce Mackay, an activist against the drug trade, was believed to have been engineered by drug trafficking interests.

-The commission was proclaimed in NSW Government Gazette on 5 August 1977 (p.
-3339) when the Honourable Philip Morgan Woodward was appointed sole Commissioner to:
+The commission was proclaimed in NSW Government Gazette on 5 August 1977 when Philip Morgan Woodward was appointed sole commissioner to: